 How do I see my full credit report?

 Request your full credit report from TransUnion, Equifax, and Experian on AnnualCreditReport.com.
 This is the official website authorized by the federal government to fill orders for credit reports from the three major credit bureaus.
-You can typically request a free copy of your credit report from each credit bureau every 12 months.
+You can request a free copy of your credit report from each credit bureau every week thanks to an extended program set up by them.

 What does R mean on a credit report?